sachinKhandelwall/cloudbeesGitAutomationAssignment/README.md

 - The repo has:
   - At least one existing file named 'README.md'
   - Write access granted to the user executing this script
+- Created Maven based Java project
+- Used TestNG as a testing framework and Allure for reporting.
+- Git Repo will only be cloned if the provided repo is not cloned already in the provided directory.
+- Git Cloning operation will be skipped if directory already exists.

 ## How It Works